-Last year, a heavily pregnant Sam, then 19, was living in the hostel in the shadow of the London Olympic village.
-She, along with the other women at the hostel were told that it was closing because of funding cuts.
-Newham Council offered to have them re-housed, which would have been OK, except they were to be shunted outside London.
-Newham had become expensive thanks in part to "regeneration" of the area around the Olympics, so moving people out of their own city seemed like the most cost effective, if heartless option for the stretched housing benefit budget.
+Sam Middleton Last year, a heavily pregnant Sam, then 19, was living in the hostel in the shadow of the London olympic village.
+Along with the other women in the hostel, she was told it had to close because of funding cuts.
+Local officials offered to have them re-housed, which would have been fine, except they were to be tossed outside London.
+The neighborhood had become expensive thanks in part to "regeneration" of the area around the Olympics, so moving people out of their own city seemed like the most cost-effective, if heartless, option for the stretched housing budget.

 Some mothers, most of whom have lived in the area their entire lives, were told they could be sent as far away as Manchester, Birmingham and Hastings, away from their families and support networks.
-Sam was due to give birth the day before the set eviction but instead of accepting the council's offer the women formed the Focus E15 Mothers group and successfully campaigned to be remain in London.
+Sam was due to give birth the day before the eviction, but instead of accepting the council’s offer, the women formed the Focus E15 Mothers group and successfully campaigned to remain in London.

-Sunday saw the one-year anniversary of their battle and a family funday was organised in the estate with face painting and live music to celebrate.
-This culminated in a small number of the group entering the properties and occupying the empty buildings - a surprise for many of those in attendance.
+Sunday saw the one-year anniversary of their battle and a family day was organized in the estate with facepainting and live music to celebrate.
+This culminated in a small number of the group entering the properties and occupying the empty buildings—a surprise for many of those in attendance.

-All of the original Focus E15 Mothers and their children have now been housed in private accommodation in the nearby area but this, they say, is very insecure.
-Most of them cost near to £1,000, are barely covered by their benefits and have short-term leases that they don't know will be renewed, so they are occupying the flats to protest their insecurity.
+All of the original Focus E15 Mothers and their children have now been housed in private accommodation in the nearby area, but this, they say, is very insecure.
+Most of the units cost about $1600/month, are barely covered by their benefits, and have short-term leases that they don’t know will be renewed.
+So they're occupying the flats to protest their insecurity.

-Today, two of the mothers are inside the building along with around 20 other supporters who come and go on a shift basis.
-They are cleaning and setting up activity and kids rooms for the residents of the estate to use.
+As of today, two of the mothers are inside the building, along with about 20 other supporters who come and go on a shift basis.
+They are cleaning and setting up activity and kids rooms for the residents of the estate.
 The building has electricity, hot water and relatively new kitchens and appliances.
 Several of the protesters slept in the building on Sunday night.

 The estate has been earmarked for redevelopment since 2010.
-However, many flats have been empty for up to ten years, which Sam says is "unjust" given the need for housing in the area.
-The council claim the current waiting list for social housing stands at 14,000 "homes".
-Which sounds like a lot of people hanging around waiting for somewhere to live.
-Critics, however, estimate that this really means approximately 24,000 individuals waiting.
+However, many flats have been empty for up to ten years, which Sam says is “unjust” given the need for housing in the area.
+Officials claim the current waiting list for affordable housing stands at 14,000 “homes."
+That sounds like a lot of people hanging around waiting for somewhere to live.
+Critics, however, estimate that this really means approximately 24,000 individuals are waiting.

-The council says it is counteracting this by building new "affordable" housing, but Jasmine points out that the housing situation has become dire.
+Local officials say they're counteracting this by building new affordable housing units, but Jasmine points out that the situation has become dire.
 "They say they want all these new developments but they are just geared towards rich people.
 We need affordable housing, not new housing.
 None of us can afford to live in them.
 These flats are clean and affordable and just sat empty.
 There are places here already."

-Jasmine says she is constantly worried about her and her daughter's future.
-Like Sam, she has been relocated nearby in Stratford but says she is constantly anxious about what will happen to her and Safia.
+Jasmine says she is constantly worried about her daughter’s future—and her own.
+Like Sam, she has been relocated nearby but says she is constantly anxious about what will happen to her and Safia.

 “I’ve never ever met my landlord and I have no idea if we’ll be able to stay beyond the end of our lease early next year.
 I want to be back in work now but we can’t put down roots.
 I don’t want to put her in nursery and then school to have her move again and again.”

-As of yet, it is unclear how long the occupation will last but Sam says they hope to remain in the premises for "as long as possible" and fix-up the two downstairs flats which are in a worse condition.
-"I really hope we can stay.
-I really hope we reoccupy the estate," says Jasmine.
-London's housing situation is at breaking point and the Focus E15 Mothers show that if the authorities can't or won't take action, people will.
+Like many people, she's angry that residents are continuing to sleep rough when there are, by the local government's own admission, 400 empty homes on the estate.
+This is the same area whose mayor, Robin Wales, wrote in a column for the local newspaper about cracking down on the local homeless by issuing "anti-social behavior orders"; some 28 in the last year.
+The women have met Wales but it is clear they are not fans.
+He's previously told the women: "You just can't afford to live in London."
+As of yet, it is unclear how long the occupation will last, but Sam says they hope to remain in the premises for “as long as possible” and fix-up the two downstairs flats which are in worse condition.
+“I really hope we can stay.
+I really hope we reoccupy the estate,” Jasmine says.
+London's housing situation is at a breaking point and the Focus E15 Mothers show that if the authorities can't or won't take action, the people will.

 Follow the Focus E15 Mothers on Twitter at @FocusE15